Vegas Strip Blackjack

 Depending on your hand, you stick (you’ve got a keeper of hand), hit (get another card), double down (double your bet on the next unseen card- you can do this with two cards here) or split your hand into different hands of cards.
 This game gives you the chance to double down until you have an upper limit of four hands at play, that’s high for online blackjack.

-Take an insurance bet and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.
+You can also take an insurance bet and these pay at a rate of 2 to 1 and Blackjack of 3 to 2.

 To get cracking just choose your chips and push the “deal” button.
 I rather like the animated cards being dealt before my eyes.

-How marvellously straight forward!
+How very straight forward!

 The Monkey Verdict